ikudryashov/ossu_projects/README.md

 - [ ] [Programming Languages: Part A](#University-of-Washington-Programming-Languages-Part-A)

 ## [UBC How to Code: Simple Data](https://www.edx.org/course/how-to-code-simple-data)
 The final project for this course is a Space Invaders game clone made with Racket.
+Check out the code [here](UBC HtC1x How to Code - Simple Data /space-invaders.rkt).

 ## [UBC How to Code: Complex Data](https://www.edx.org/course/how-to-code-complex-data)
 There was no final project in this course.

 ## [University of Washington: Programming Languages: Part A](https://www.coursera.org/learn/programming-languages)
+Will be uploading homework files as it appears that this course does not have a final project.
+They can be found [here](Programming Languages - Part A/Homeworks).